Thomas Parigot is a senior associate in the International Arbitration practice.

 Thomas was featured in the inaugural edition of Who’s Who Arbitration – Future Leaders 2017.
 The publication, which is based upon an independent survey of general counsel and private practice lawyers worldwide, profiles the foremost practitioners in the arbitration community aged 45 and under and notes that Thomas “impresses all who deal with him, thanks to the quality and considered nature of his work.
 The 2018 edition of the same publication further notes that he is “a very eloquent and very professional advocate.”

 International arbitrations on which Thomas Parigot has worked include the representation of:

 - Sonatrach as Respondent in an ICC arbitration in Geneva brought by Saipem SpA and Saipem Contracting Algérie SpA.
 The dispute arose from a contract for the construction of gas liquefaction facilities.
-Over EUR 2.6 billion was at stake.
+Over 2.6 billion was at stake.
 Algerian law applied.

 - An international tobacco company in proceedings initiated before the Paris Court of Appeal to seek the annulment of an award rendered in an ICC arbitration.